BLACK MINERS MUSEUM

 Nottingham News Centre, founded in 2013, is a community interest company (i.e. social enterprise) based in Nottinghamshire, England UK and operates in digital, global spheres and learning spaces.

-It specialises in heritage project management, heritage research, heritage content and media production for exhibitions, including print, online and broadcast media.
+It specialises in heritage project management, heritage research, heritage content and media production (i.e. print, online broadcast) and exhibition interpretation.

 View works by Norma Gregory (MA, BA, PGCE, PG Cert.) at www.normagregory/profile